 Makes 8 to 10 servings.

-This is an extra recipe that accompanies this recipe for white bean stew that originally appeared in our June 2012 issue.
+This is an extra recipe that accompanies the recipe for white bean stew that originally appeared in our June 2012 issue.